Ambulance donated to the RNZAF by the Danish Association in New Zealand

-During the Second World War an ambulance was donated to the R.N.Z.A.F. by the Danish Association in New Zealand.
-A number of photographs in the collection of the Royal Danish Library document the event, but I have no other information.
+During the Second World War an ambulance was donated to the Royal New Zealand Air Force by the Danish Association in New Zealand.
+A number of photographs in the collection of the Royal Danish Library document the event at which some of the Danish volunteers were present.

 Participants on the part of the Government where Air Vice Marshall Leonard Isitt, Brigadier Fred Thompson Bowerbank, Director-General of Medical Services, and Defence Minister Frederick Jones.

 A small number of Danes in RNZAF service attended the ceremony as well.
 According to the caption of the photo in the Danish Royal Library collection these were Mr. Peter Hansen, Mr. Kaj Mortensen, Mr. Knud Graae, Mr. Arne Møller, ambulance driver Mrs. Andersen, and Mrs. A. Haderup.